prairiegrass/my-portfolio-website/content/pages/blog/uber-fare-predictions.md

 ## Feature Engineering

-Next, we want to do some feature engineering.
+Next, we want to do encode some extra features.
 The most obvious feature to implement is distance traveled.
 However, since the earth is round and we are using latitude and longitude, we calculate spherical distance using the Haversine equation.
 Below is a list of all the features I extracted:

 *   `trip\_distance\_km`: Trip distance in kilometers (based on Haversine equation for spherical distance)